 Descriptive and inferential methods for categorical data with applications: bivariate data; models for binary and multinomial response variables, with emphasis on logit models; loglinear models for multivariate data; model fitting using the maximum likelihood approach; model selection and diagnostics; and sample size and power considerations.
 Topics in repeated response data as time allows.
 Recommended preparation: EPBI 441.

-PQHS 454.
-Population Genetics for Genetic Epidemiology.
+PQHS 457.
+Current Issues in Genetic Epidemiology: Design and Analysis of Sequencing Studies.
 3 Units.
-(AS NEEDED)
+(Spring)